AdobeDocs/campaign-classic.en/help/platform/using/import-operations-samples.md

    ![](assets/s_ncs_user_import_example00_03.png)

-## Example: import new records from a text file {#example--import-new-records-from-a-text-file-}
+## Import new records from a text file {#example--import-new-records-from-a-text-file-}

 To import new recipient profiles stored in a text file into the Adobe Campaign database, apply the following steps: